AMIA 2022 Annual Symposium Registration

-AMIA members save $400 during early registration.
+AMIA members save $300 during advance registration.
 Not a member?
 Learn more and start saving!

 The pre-recorded virtual conference registration includes access to the recorded presentations during the conference dates.
 This collection of presentations and slides includes oral presentations, most panels, posters, and were recorded in advance of the live conference.
 We will also make available slides from keynote presentations when possible.

 Member rates apply to anyone who has a Full AMIA membership for 2022.

 Author rates apply to primary authors of all AMIA 2022 Annual Symposium accepted papers, posters, podium abstracts, and system demonstrations, and all panel and workshop presenters.
 Speaker rates do not apply to secondary authors.